Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 60S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Sample.
-The monthly time series shown in the plot has 2,108 observations.
-The time period covered by the series stretches from January 1850 to August 2025.
+In this monthly series, there are 2,111 observations.
+The period covered by the series is from January 1850 to November 2025.

 Latest values